First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 TAULER & FAU AUCTIONS, AUCTION 144, LOT 1345 24.06.2024

-Given the large number of carved cornados, many variants of different pictorial texts can be found among the cornados of this early period.
-Anyone who wants to learn about them should consult the catalogue of the expert Ricardo Ros.
-However, from this page, we will only mention two variants:
+Given the large number of struck cornados, many variants of different legends can be found among the ones of this early period.
+Anyone who wants to deepen this topic, should check the catalogue of the expert Ricardo Ros.
+However, in this entry, we will only mention two variants:

-1. Examples of variations of the image text SIT NOMEN DOMINI BENE (in some cases the same text is on the reverse and in others the name and title of the king and queen)
+1. Specimens with variations of the legend SIT NOMEN DOMINI BENE on the obverse (in some cases the same legend can also be found on the reverse and in others, the legend with the name and title of the king and queen will be observed)

-2. There are a few rare specimens that show the mirrored processing of the IK rays, where the KI rays appear but in a mirrored manner.
+2. There are a few rare specimens that show the mirrored legend of the IK letters in the center of the cornado.
 Here is one of these specimens:

-Finally, let's look at the so-called half-cornados or black money (negrete).
-Here is the first entry in which these half-cornados appear in these seigniorage accounts, corresponding to April 12 and October 27, 1487:
+Finally, let's look at the so-called half-cornados or black dineros (negretes).
+Below is the first entry in which these half-cornados appear in the seigniorage accounts, corresponding to April 12th and October 27th, 1487:

 Courtesy of the General Archive of Navarre, Subentry of AGN, Box 164, Document 22